fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_FAQ.md

   * No framework can anticipate all your needs, so Google Test provides `EXPECT_PRED*` to make it easy to extend your assertion vocabulary.
 For a nicer syntax, you can define your own assertion macros trivially in terms of `EXPECT_PRED*`.
   * Death tests are pretty handy for ensuring that your asserts in production code are triggered by the right conditions.
   * `SCOPED_TRACE` helps you understand the context of an assertion failure when it comes from inside a sub-routine or loop.
-  * You can decide which tests to run using name patterns.
+  * You can decide which tests to run using id patterns.
 This saves time when you want to quickly reproduce a test failure.

 ## How do I generate 64-bit binaries on Windows (using Visual Studio 2008)? ##

 (Answered by Trevor Robinson)

-Load the supplied Visual Studio solution file, either `msvc\gtest-md.sln` or `msvc\gtest.sln`.
-Go through the migration wizard to migrate the solution and project files to Visual Studio 2008.
+Load the supplied Visual Studio Solution file, either `msvc\gtest-md.sln` or `msvc\gtest.sln`.
+Go through the migration wizard to migrate the Solution and project files to Visual Studio 2008.
 Select `Configuration Manager...` from the `Build` menu.
-Select `<New...>` from the `Active solution platform` dropdown.
+Select `<New...>` from the `Active Solution platform` dropdown.
 Select `x64` from the new platform dropdown, leave `Copy settings from` set to `Win32` and `Create new project platforms` checked, then click `OK`.
 You now have `Win32` and `x64` platform configurations, selectable from the